se-for-sci/se-for-sci.github.io/content/week6/git.md

 ## Cloning a repository

-When working in a large team of developers, it might be useful to duplicate the entire reposirory across different machines. git is ideally suited for this kind of collaborative development.
+When working in a large team of developers, it might be useful to duplicate the entire repository across different machines. git is ideally suited for this kind of collaborative development.
 For simplicity, we will duplicate the current repository on your own laptop, but pretend this is in fact a different developer writing code on a different computer.